Seated Forward Bend Pose

 Step Four

-Every time that you inhale, lift your sternum up a little more.
+Every time you inhale, lift your sternum up a little more.
 Every time you exhale, bend forward a little more from your pelvis.
-Make sure that your thighs will press down more into the floor then your calves do.
+Make sure your thighs press down more into the floor than your calves do.
 Balance your weight evenly across both of your sitting bones.

 Step Five